varsvisualizes/circuitplayground-prizewheel/README.md

 <img width="1160" alt="Screen Shot 2023-09-30 at 11 22 56 AM" src="https://github.com/varsvisualizes/circuitplayground-prizewheel/assets/47091936/6ecc4c98-d5d1-4293-9d22-b6cb2c73ebaf">

 Right now the probabilities are hardcoded in and I'd have to update them on the fly during the event as the prizes run out.
+If there's time I'd like to update the code so it automatically deducts from the prize pool every time someone wins something, but there's a risk of the CPB getting shaken and accidentally deducting unnecessarily.
+I'll have to think about whether it's worth the automation.

 # Todo